 The dry forests located within the reserve are the most extensive and best preserved in the country; however, their rarity makes them a conservation priority: 97% of dry forest ecosystems are on the verge of extinction.

-The reserve is also home to one of the highest concentrations of endemic birds in South America.
+The Bosque Seco Biosphere Reserve is also home to one of the highest concentrations of endemic birds in South America.
 Fifty-one species have been identified in addition to 15 endemic species of trees and shrubs and three endemic species of mammals.

 The area has been classified as the Tumbesino Endemism Center and forms part of the Tumbes-Chocó-Magdalena biodiversity hotspot.
 It also includes significant flagship species populations, such as Crocodylus acutus (the American crocodile) and Alouatta palliata (the mantled howler).

-The biosphere reserve area covers eight counties in the provinces of Loja and El Oro, and is inhabited by 106,000 people distributed relatively evenly across the territory.
+The area of the Bosque Seco Biosphere Reserve covers eight counties in the provinces of Loja and El Oro and is inhabited by 106,000 people distributed relatively evenly across the territory.
 The population within the biosphere reserve is predominantly rural and the main economic activities are livestock rearing and agriculture (coffee, corn, rice, fruit and corn).

 The local flora plays an important socio-economic role since more than 90 vegetal species are used by local communities, providing them not only with food and income but also with medicinal plants.

-If low productivity, educational and income levels present historical challenges for the population in this area, there are concrete examples of sustainable rural development initiatives in the Bosque Seco Biosphere Reserve.
+If low productivity, education and income levels present historical challenges for the population in this area, there are concrete examples of sustainable rural development initiatives in the Bosque Seco Biosphere Reserve.